telicent-oss/smart-caches-core/docs/cli/index.md

 `Properties` returned by `getAdditionalProperties()` with suitable configuration to enable that authentication to take place.

-Note that if the cluster is using one of the SASL-SCRAM authentication mechanims that Kafka supports the user will need to specify `--kafka-login-type SCRAM-SHA-256` or `--kafka-login-type SCRAM-SHA-512` as appropriate.
+Note that if the cluster is using one of the SASL-SCRAM authentication mechanisms that Kafka supports the user will need to specify `--kafka-login-type SCRAM-SHA-256` or `--kafka-login-type SCRAM-SHA-512` as appropriate.
 For SASL-SCRAM they may also need additional SSL related configuration to ensure that it is provided a trust store that allows it to trust the broker(s) SSL certificates and establish an encrypted channel over which authentication may occur.
 The trust store